p0lyw0lf/website/src/content/blog/2025-01-19-I-Have-Numbers-Now.md

 ## Where Do Numbers Come From?

-From looking at an automatically-created CloudWatch (AWS's logging/metrics collection service) dashboard, I could see that CloudFront (AWS's CDN service) was already collecting... something..
+From looking at an automatically-created CloudWatch (AWS's logging/metrics collection service) dashboard, I could see that CloudFront (AWS's CDN service) was already collecting... something...

 ![CloudWatch dashboard showing total requests and total bytes downloaded from wolfgirl.dev and static.wolfgirl.dev](<https://static.wolfgirl.dev/polywolf/blog/0194801b-532b-7224-8ae3-2fdeb7168007/Screenshot 2025-01-19 151439.png>)